-A picnic table is an easy place for your family to eat from the grill, without having to carry the food back in the house.
+A picnic table is an easy place for your family to eat from the grill, without having to carry the food back into the house.
 Eating outside keeps your kitchen table and floors cleaner, as the birds can eat the crumbs 🙂

-The picnic table is different from other outdoor furniture because it can stay outside year round.
+The picnic table is different from other outdoor furniture because it can stay outside year-round.
 This build also holds up really nicely from year-to-year.

 Check out our tutorial on building a nice-looking picnic table in just one day.

 If you are looking to make your life a little easier throughout the warmer months, think about undertaking one of these DIY backyard projects.

 We have personally completed all of them, and we truly benefit from them all season long.

 The raised planter box provides us with healthy, easy veggies without worrying about critters getting in, the shade sail makes relaxing on the patio pleasant during the hot summer months, and I don’t know what we would do without the storage that the shed provides.